haoliangyu/ngx-leaflet-starter/README.md

 How to develop
 --------------

-This project requires [npm](https://www.npmjs.com/), [typings](https://www.npmjs.com/package/typings),  [webpack](http://webpack.github.io/docs/installation.html).
+This project requires [npm](https://www.npmjs.com/) and [webpack](http://webpack.github.io/docs/installation.html).
 Please install them first!

 1. Run `npm install` to install all dependencies.

-2. Run `typings install` to install type definition.

-3. Run `webpack` to build the project.
+2. Run `webpack` to build the project.

-4. As a more convinient way, use the [webpack-dev-server](http://webpack.github.io/docs/installation.html) to run the app at `http://localhost:8080`
+3. As a more convinient way, use the [webpack-dev-server](http://webpack.github.io/docs/installation.html) to run the app at `http://localhost:8080`

 Thanks to these awesome people!
 -------------------------------